 I love writing stories about families and siblings.
-My stories are usually contemporary and are packed with emotions, tough situations, and community.
+My stories are usually contemporary and are packed with emotions and community.

 Feisty tweens.
 Spunky siblings.
 Families (nuclear and non-nuclear) Descriptive writing.
 Lyrical writing.
 Emotional writing.

 I’m not a huge fan of sci-fi fantasies.